vkhitrin/virt-customize-ansible-modules/README.md

 ## License

 This project is licensed under GPL-3.0 License.
-Please see the (COPYING.md)[https://github.com/vkhitrin/virt-customize-ansible-modules/blob/master/COPYING.md)] for more information
+Please see the [COPYING.md](https://github.com/vkhitrin/virt-customize-ansible-modules/blob/master/COPYING.md) for more information.